Carry On Behind: Casting

 The main roles are played by Carry On regulars Kenneth Williams, Bernard Bresslaw, Peter Butterworth, Joan Sims, Kenneth Connor, Jack Douglas and Patsy Rowlands.
 Newcomers to the series in major roles are Windsor Davies and Elke Sommer.
-Sims played the role of Rowlands's mother, despite being only eight months older than her on-screen daughter.
+Sims played the role of Rowlands's mother, though she was only eight months older than her screen daughter.

 Supporting roles are played by Sherrie Hewson, Carol Hawkins, Ian Lavender, Adrienne Posta, George Layton, Larry Dann, Larry Martyn and David Lodge.
 These supporting players were mostly recognisable comedy actors at the time, but not long-term regular members of the Carry On team.
-Liz Fraser had appeared in three early films in the series; her re-appearance here was after a gap of twelve years.
+Liz Fraser had appeared in three of the early films in the series; her re-appearance here was after a gap of twelve years.

 Filming

-Whilst this film was in production, Bernard Bresslaw and Joan Sims also appeared in One of Our Dinosaurs Is Missing, another film being made at Pinewood Studios alongside Carry On Behind.

 In 2023, actor Larry Dann dedicated a chapter of his autobiography Oh, What A Lovely Memoir to his memories of the making of this production.